developermdtanvir/api-practice-problem/README.md

 ## List of features website

-- fetch API
+- Fetch API
-- Using ES6 features
+- Using ES6 Features
+- Search and Fetch API and Display Data